weicheng-huang-mechanics/DDG_Tutorial_Fast/README.md

 ## Overview

-This is a C/C++ version for the numerical simulation of flexible structures using the discrete differential geometry method.
+This is a fast C/C++ version for the numerical simulation of flexible structures using the discrete differential geometry method.
 The simple MATLAB version for educational purposes can be found [here](https://github.com/weicheng-huang-mechanics/DDG_Tutorial).

 ## Prerequisites